Assassination of Carter Harrison III: Initial appeal attempts

-By some time in May, Wade had departed from Prengergast's defense and Clarence Darrow had become Prendergast's primary counsel.
+By some time in May, Wade had departed from Prendergast's defense and Clarence Darrow had become Prendergast's primary counsel.
 While it is not clear the exact date when Darrow involved himself in the matter of Prendergast's defense, an article in The New York Times supports that Darrow had involved himself as early as February 1894 in the defense, reporting that Darrow had by February 20 become junior counsel for the defense, and on that date had spoken before the court as part of the defense's arguments to support their motion for a new trial.

 Darrow had months earlier left his position as the city's assistant corporation counsel.
 This was his first murder case, and marked the start of a storied criminal law career for him.
 Joining Darrow in his representation of Prendergast was James S. Harlan and Stephen S. Gregory.
 Trude continued as the case's prosecutor.
 Darrow was among Chicago's most boisterous opponents of capital punishment (the death sentence), but had never before represented a defendant in a murder case.